Primordial Black Hole Dark Matter Simulations Using PopSyCLE: Microlensing Simulations

+To determine our realistic event estimate cut given survey magnitude and astrometric shift constraints, we first apply the observational cuts from Table \ref{tab:Survey Parameters}.
+For the initial magnitude cut we remove events where baseline magnitude (i.e., combined flux from source, lens, and neighbors) is $H_{AB}>$ \maybe{26.7} \citep{sanderson:2019}\footnote{\update{$H_{AB}=$ \maybe{26.7} is the Roman High-Latitude Survey limit for faint point-sources \citep{sanderson:2019}.
+We assume this value to be an appropriate initial cut.}}.
+We then use Equation 1 from \citet{wilson:2023} to convert $H_{AB}$, $J_{AB}$, and $K_{AB}$ into the Roman F146 AB magnitudes.
+Then, we use a modified version of Equation 4 from \citet{Fardeen:2023} to estimate the astrometric detection threshold of Roman as a function of magnitude, given a single exposure:

+\citet{Fardeen:2023} uses a minimum astrometric precision of 0.1 mas, however, that is the optimal Roman detection case.
+Our modified equation uses 0.3 mas as the minimum astrometric precision, which is the minimum value for Roman to ``properly sample astrometry" at the saturation limit of $H_{V}$ $\approx$ 18 \citep{Lam:2023}:

+For the 100 exposure limit curve (the solid black line on the right panel of Figure \ref{fig:pi_e_delta_c_dist_all}), we assume $\sigma_{\text{ast}}$ $\propto$ $1/\sqrt{100}$.
+We note that this SNR calculation neglects the negative effect that blending will have on astrometric precision, as it leads to higher correlated noise and generally smaller astrometric signals, and is therefore overly optimistic when estimating the predicted number of astrometric events\footnote{\update{For Roman, when the magnitude $F146 < 26$, the density of sources is expected to be $\approx$ 10 stars per arcsecond \citep{Penny:2019}, which will make precision astrometry challenging.}}.

-\change{The right panel of \ref{fig:pi_e_delta_c_dist_all} shows maximum astrometric shift, $\delta_{c, max}$, vs. H-band source magnitude, for each of our individual microlensing events.
-Also marked on this figure are Roman's estimated limiting magnitude (H $\approx$ 26), the calculated 1 exposure and 100 exposure estimated precision curves, and a fixed solid point estimate for the 1 exposure precision, at $\delta_{c, max}$ = 1.0 $mas$ for a H = 21.6 source \citep{sanderson:2019}.
-Roman should be able to detect events that lie above the solid black line, and that fall below the limiting magnitude of the survey (which we estimate here as the dashed line at H = 26).
+\change{The right panel of \ref{fig:pi_e_delta_c_dist_all} shows maximum astrometric shift, $\delta_{c, max}$, vs. F146 AB source magnitude, for each of our individual microlensing events.
+Also marked on this figure is Roman's estimated limiting magnitude, F146 $\approx$ 26).
+Roman should be able to detect events that lie above the solid black line, and that fall below the limiting magnitude of the survey (which we estimate here as falling to the left of the dashed line at F146=26).
 Figure \ref{fig:pi_e_delta_c_dist_all} includes the full distribution of events over all three seeds, over all three simulated Roman fields, and assume not scaling ratios or cuts other than those from Table \ref{tab:Survey Parameters}.}